Chart Color Schemes

 Household Composition

-Sandy Bay features high concentrations of group households, with a higher-than-average median household size
+Sandy Bay features high concentrations of group households, with a fairly typical median household size

-Family households constitute 63.1% of all households, including 23.4% couples with children, 32.6% couples without children, and 5.9% single parent families.
-Non-family households account for the remaining 36.9%, with lone person households at 28.1% and group households comprising 8.8%.
-The median household size is 2.4 people, which is larger than the Greater Hobart average of 2.3.
+Family households comprise 63.1% of all households, including 23.4% couples with children, 32.6% couples without children, and 5.9% single parent families.
+Non-family households make up the remaining 36.9%, with lone person households at 28.1% and group households comprising 8.8% of the total.
+The median household size is 2.4 people, which matches the Greater Hobart average.

 Frequently Asked Questions - Households